 Do you have a dog?
 Are they fussy about their food?
 How do you deal with that and get them to eat?
 Let me know below

 You may also be interested to read about choosing the correct dog toy for your dog.
-If you want to treat your dog to a selection of different treats and toys every month then have a look at a Pawsomebox, a subscription box for dogs.

 I was sent some Pedigree Light dog food for Eddie to try and see how he got on with it.
 My opinions are mine (and Eddie’s own).
 If he did not like the food he would not eat it.